ali-ghanbari/objsim/README.md

 for none of the bugs raised above 9 GB and only 6 of the bugs failed to get fully processed by ObjSim within the time budget.

-Despite such a tough limit, ObjSim has been able to 5 more genuine fixes in top-1 position.
+Despite such a tough limit, ObjSim has been able to prioritize 5 more genuine fixes in top-1 position.
 This is a 16% improvement in the number of genuine fixes ranked in top-1 position.
 Please note that for 3 of the bugs, ObjSim degrades the rank of genuine fix, and that is because the genuine fix in those bugs happened to be involved in radical changes in control